Nationals vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Freddie Freeman, Lane Thomas and others in the Los Angeles Dodgers-Washington Nationals matchup at Dodger Stadium on Tuesday at 10:10 PM ET.
+Player prop betting options for Freddie Freeman, Lane Thomas and others are available in the Los Angeles Dodgers-Washington Nationals matchup at Dodger Stadium on Wednesday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!